Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Key Takeaways

-• Most supply chain AI initiatives fail not due to poor technology, but because organizations skip foundational steps like clean data, stable processes, and operational alignment.
+• Foundational readiness beats frontier ambition.
+Most supply chain AI initiatives fail not due to poor technology, but because organizations skip foundational steps like clean data, stable processes, and operational alignment.

-• High-performing companies follow a sequenced approach to AI adoption—starting with predictive analytics, then decision layers, followed by copilots, and only then exploring autonomous agents.
+• Sequencing is everything.
+High-performing companies follow a disciplined approach—starting with predictive analytics, then decision layers, followed by copilots, and only then exploring autonomous agents.

-• The biggest ROI in supply chain AI comes from solving everyday operational friction—like exception management, forecasting gaps, and execution inefficiencies—not from chasing cutting-edge use cases.
+• Everyday friction is the highest-ROI target.
+The biggest returns come from solving exception management, forecasting gaps, and execution inefficiencies—not from chasing cutting-edge use cases.
+33% of responses identify efficiency and optimization as the top AI application area in supply chain.

-• Closing the planning-to-execution gap is critical—AI must continuously learn from real-world outcomes to improve decisions, not just generate better plans.
+• Close the planning-to-execution gap.
+AI must continuously learn from real-world outcomes to improve decisions, not just generate better plans.

-• Explainability drives adoption—AI systems that clearly show “why” behind decisions build trust, ensuring teams actually use them instead of reverting to manual processes.
+• Explainability drives adoption.
+AI systems that clearly show the “why” behind decisions build trust, ensuring teams actually use them instead of reverting to manual processes.

 What a Quiet AI Strategy Actually Looks Like